lwqs93/MDL/README.md

 Structure of the MDL model.jpg --- This file introduces the structures of the MDL model which combines the Conv-LSTM layers, a CNN layer, and a fully connected layer.

-Code_of_the_MDL_model.py --- This file provides the code of the MDL model.
+MDL_model.py --- This file provides the code of the MDL model.

+create_data.py ---This file preprocesses the data which are used as the input of the MDL model.

 The pseudo-code of training an MDL model. ---This file provides the pseudo code of the MDL model.